triplea-game/triplea/docs/glossary.md

   - Defending units can only participate in this phase if `Submarines Defending May Submerge Or Retreat` property is set.
   - `Sub Retreat Before Battle` defines if this phase occurs before the First Strike Phase or at the end of the Battle Round.
 - **Submerge Subs Phase**: Another name for **Evasion Phase** and generally used when only submarines have `canEvade` and `Submersible Subs` is set.

+##Development Terms
+- **Branch**: A Branch is a copy of the main codebase.
+It is used to keep changes separate until they are completed or in a stable state.
+- **Checkout**: When you Checkout a branch, that is where commits are stored.
+- **Clone**: Cloning is when you take your repository and copy it to your local machine to work on.
+- **Commit**: A Commit is a list of changes being made to a repository.
+- **Fetch**: When you run a fetch command, your IDE is updating information in your local project.
+- **Fork**: A Fork is when you make your own copy of a repository in Version Control (Github for TripleA).
+- **IDE**: And IDE is an Integrated Development Environment that is a software application that combines many of the tools needed by programmers.
+Examples are IntelliJ and Eclipse.
+- **Origin**: The Origin is your fork of another repository.
+- **Pull Request**: A Pull Request is a request to incorporate a set of commits into the main repository.
+- **Push**: A Push is when you move a set of commits from your local work space to your repository.
+- **Repository**:  A Repository is the place where TripleA game and map files are stored.
+- **Rebase**: Updating your codebase to be current with another codebase, often the upstream master branch.
+- **Upstream**: Upstream is the repository that you forked.
+- **Version Control**: Version Control is where repositories are stored and commits are kept track of.